ibm-bluemix-mobile-services/bluemix-simple-logger-swift/README.md

 let package = Package(
     dependencies: [
-        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-simple-logger-swift.git", majorVersion: 0, minor: 2)
+        .Package(url: "https://github.com/ibm-bluemix-mobile-services/bluemix-simple-logger-swift.git", majorVersion: 0, minor: 3)
     ]
 )
 ```

+* 0.3.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-06-20-a
-* 0.2.x releases are tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-06-06-a
+* 0.2.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-06-06-a
 * 0.1.x releases were tested on OSX and Linux with DEVELOPMENT-SNAPSHOT-2016-04-25-a

 ## Usage